p1ng-request/docs/templates/Python/Python_Convert_CSV_to_Excel.md

 **Author:** [Sophia Iroegbu](www.linkedin.com/in/sophia-iroegbu)

-The objective of this notebook is to convert a CSV file into an Excel file.
+**Description:** This notebook provides a step-by-step guide to converting CSV files to Excel spreadsheets using Python.

 ## Input